aws-samples/llm-app-genie/README.md

 We provide infrastructure as code for the solution in [AWS CDK](https://aws.amazon.com/cdk/).

-There are two main deployment types:
+There are three main deployment types:

+- [Fast, minimal, fully managed deployment](#minimal-deployment): Deploy and use AWS Managed services: use Amazon Kendra and Amazon Bedrock.
+- [Modular deployment](#modular-deployment): Deploy each component (stack) individually.
 - [Full deployment](#full-deployment): Deploy all components (stacks) of the solution.
-- [Modular deployment](#modular-deployment): Deploy each component (stack) individually.

 **Step 0**: Pre-requisites <a name="pre_requisites"></a>